École Secondaire Beaumont Composite High School

 4. Establish a study routine and stick to it.

-5. If there are concerns, contact individual teachers as soon as possible through voice mail.
+5. If there are concerns, contact individual teachers as soon as possible through email.

 6. Encourage involvement in school-related events and activities.
 Students who are part of the culture of a school generally have greater academic success.